askui/askui/docs/docs/general/06-Tutorials/custom-element.md

 **2) The Time of the Execution will Increase by a Notable Amount**

 - To examine whether the custom image matches the given screen, askui iterates through the whole pixels of the given screen as well as the custom image.
 So it is likely to increase the runtime by a notable amount.
-Therefore, if the task could be accomplished with other filters such as `icon()`, `button()`, or `text()`, then it's maybe better to avoid using the `customElement()`.
+Therefore, if the task could be accomplished with other element-descriptions such as `icon()`, `button()`, or `text()`, then it's maybe better to avoid using the `customElement()`.

 ## Capture the Custom Element